ETPU Material: What It Is and How It Works

 Essentially, ETPU’s magic lies in its closed-cell structure.
 When compressed, these cells absorb energy, then rapidly spring back to their original shape.
 This property provides a dynamic, responsive feel, and ensures long-lasting performance even under repeated stress.

-What Is ETPU Material
+What Is ETPU Material?

 what is etpu material